-Robert S. Bennett, Jr., is a Senior Portfolio Manager and member of the Adviser's investment committee.
+Robert S. Bennett, Jr., is Head of Cross Asset Management and a Senior Portfolio Manager and member of the Adviser's investment committee.
 He has served the Fund as its Portfolio Manager since February 2021.

-Alexander Meyer, CFA, is a Senior Portfolio Manager and a member of the Adviser's investment committee.
+Alexander Meyer, CFA, is Head of Fixed Income and a Senior Portfolio Manager and a member of the Adviser's investment committee.
 He has served the Fund as its Portfolio Manager since February 2021.